Is it legal to pursue surrogacy if I have no biological link with my child?

 British nationality

 If you are not your child’s legal parent/s under UK law, he or she will not automatically inherit your British citizenship at birth.
 This means that, depending on your surrogate’s nationality, marital status and the circumstances of conception, your child may not be born British.
-Obviously this is very important to resolve if you want to raise your child in the UK, or to share your nationality.
+Obviously this is very important to resolve if you want to raise your child in the UK, or for them to share your nationality.

 How we can help